Yellowen/Owrang/docs/user/setup/docs.user.setup.workflows.md

 	"_label": "Workflows"
 }
 ---
-In order to allow multiple people to submit  multiple requests, for approvals, by multiple users, ERPNext requires you to fill the workflow conditions.
-ERPNext tracks the multiple permissions before submission.
+In order to allow multiple people to submit  multiple requests, for approvals, by multiple users, Owrang requires you to fill the workflow conditions.
+Owrang tracks the multiple permissions before submission.

 Example of a leave application workflow is given below: